m5c/SpirolateralCurves/README.md

  Shape and size of the turtle's path vastly differ, depending on the two initial parameters (angle, amount).

- A bullet proof strategy, is to first generate the series of `Vertice`s, starting at the origin, and keeping track of lowest and highest score throughout generation.
-The boundaries can be used afterwards as input for the `VerticeSeriesProcessor` instance, if centering or scaling is needed.
+ A bullet proof strategy, is to first generate Curve object (containing a series of `Vertice`s), and keeping track of lowest and highest positions encountered within a `Curve` object.
+These boundaries can be used afterwards as input for the `VerticeSeriesProcessor` instance, if centering or scaling is needed.

 ## Author